 The biggest threat to Mitt Romney’s presidential campaign has always been a coalition of the many Republicans who don’t want him to win the nomination.
 Fortunately for Romney, the forces arrayed against him remain as fragmented as ever, divided between other contenders and nowhere close to uniting behind a single anti-Romney.

 After nearly a decade of uncertainty and discomfort with Bush’s tenure, which ended in two straight cycles of electoral defeat, the GOP is still working out its new identity.
 The disparate parts of the Republican establishment are battling for supremacy of the type Beltway Republicans once enjoyed.

 Until that battle works itself out, neither Romney nor anyone else will be able to claim the mantle of the establishment pick.
 In fact, at a moment when the activists outside the Beltway seem determined to clean house, that’s a mantle to which neither Romney nor any of his rivals want to lay claim.

-This article appears in the Oct.
-13, 2011, edition of National Journal Daily.
+This article appears in the October 13, 2011, edition of NJ Daily.